Creating a static configuration file

 - Create a service account.

-- Create a Managed Service for Kubernetes cluster with any suitable configuration.
+- Create a Managed Service for Kubernetes cluster in any suitable configuration.

 - Create a node group of any suitable configuration.